We Need To Talk About The Internet's Obsession With 'Status Skin'

 Advertisement

 As ever, language is important and status skin has an implied meaning: that certain types of skin are aspirational and others aren't.
 We know that flawless skin is not the norm but beauty movements which shine a light on how the skin looks have a tendency to exclude those with skin conditions.
-According to the NHS, approximately 95% of people aged 11 to 30 are affected by acne to some extent, while this report suggests that atopic dermatitis (the most common form of eczema) is more prevalent than it used to be.
+Approximately 85% of people aged 15 to 24 in Australia are affected by acne to some extent, while this report suggests that atopic dermatitis (the most common form of eczema) is more prevalent than it used to be.
 That's before we've touched on hyperpigmentation and scarring as a result of both conditions, not to mention rosacea, which has risen during the pandemic.

 Dr Ana, cosmetic doctor and skin expert at Dr Ana The Skin Clinic, agrees that viewing the condition of one's skin as a status symbol can be problematic.
 "It perpetuates unrealistic and potentially damaging beauty standards," Dr Ana tells Refinery29.
 She encounters a common misconception in clinic.
 "Your skin doesn't necessarily need to look dewy, glossy and completely clear in order to be normal and healthy," says Dr Ana.
 "In fact, skin conditions such as eczema, acne, hyperpigmentation and rosacea are much more common than most of us may realise."
 Thinking of dewy, smooth and clear skin as healthy skin can be extremely unhelpful for many in terms of skin confidence, adds Dr Ana.